 service httpd start

-You can also restart Apache at anytime by using the following:
+You can also restart Apache at any time by using the following:

 service httpd restart